 - Only one type of effect can be displayed at any one time.
-If you press a different effect button while using an effect function, the current effect will be canceled and the effect function for the new button pressed will start. - The normal wireless mouse function of the remote control cannot be used while an effect function is in use. - If an effect function is used while the keystone correction is near the limit value, a message may be displayed and it may not be possible to use the effect function.
-In such cases, reduce the keystone correction.
+If you press a different effect button while using an effect function, the current effect will be canceled and the effect function for the new button pressed will start. - The normal wireless mouse function of the remote control cannot be used while an effect function is in use. - If the effect function is used while the keystone correction amount is near the limit value, the keystone correction amount may change.